 Microphone quality is great on either headset, and aesthetics come down to personal preference.
 I’m partial to the rounded design of the OnePlus Bullets Wireless 2 over the 1More Dual Driver ANC Pro, but you may very well feel differntly.
 Fellow SoundGuys Editor Adam Molina has a great in-depth review for those itching to learn more.

 Should you buy the OnePlus Bullets Wireless 2?

 If you don’t care much for audio quality, the original Bullets Wireless may be more appealing.
-They’re $40 cheaper and offer similar functionality.
+They’re $30 cheaper than the second-generation model and offer similar functionality.
 Granted, they only support aptX and have less impressive battery life, but those sacrifices may be moot to you.

 Cut the cord entirely with the OnePlus Buds

 The OnePlus Buds are available in three color variants: White, Gray, and Nord Blue.
 These earphones support fast charging, while the case supports the company’s famed Warp Charge, meaning 10 minutes of connection to a USB-C cable yields 10 hours of playtime.
 Automatic ear detection is accurate and enables the auto-pause/play functionality of the headset, a rare feature for cheap true wireless buds.

 Not all is perfect with OnePlus’ debut totally wireless earphones, though: the headset can only be updated with a OnePlus device, which means non-OnePlus Android users are unable to receive basic improvements to connection stability, and are barred from customizing the touch controls.
 This is a real shame, as firmware and software updates add a lot of value to headsets (e.g. the Samsung Galaxy Buds).